Evidence for God's Existence

 Where Can we Find Information about God?

-We can infer what might be true about God from what we observe in the universe.
+- We can, first, infer what might be true about God from what we observe in the universe.
 We look at the physical universe, human nature and culture and we observe things which may be clues to the existence or nature of the supernatural.

 Let me explain each of these.
 One year my wife and I drove from Los Angeles to Rhode Island.
 It took a long time.
 The country is pretty big.
 From this observation it makes sense to think that if there is some person or being who is responsible for making the physical universe, this being has a lot more power than we do.
 Now this is a rather simplistic example.
 Another observation we can make is that every culture we know anything about has a deep sense that certain things are morally permissible and certain things are morally prohibited.
 This leads us to infer that if there is some supernatural being responsible for human nature, that being is personal.
 He has a moral aspect to his nature.